klee/klee.github.io/docs/intrinsics.md

 ### Interaction with short-circuit operators

-When _condition_ contains [short-circuit operators](https://en.wikipedia.org/wiki/Short-circuit_evaluation), the results of the `klee_assume` instrinsics may come unexpected.
+When _condition_ contains [short-circuit operators](https://en.wikipedia.org/wiki/Short-circuit_evaluation), the results of the `klee_assume` intrinsics may come unexpected.
 For example, consider the following code and the corresponding KLEE output: Note: the output was obtained after compilation with llvm-gcc 2.9.
 Other compilers/versions may yield slightly different results.

 {% highlight c %}
 int main()